Updated March 6, 2023

 - Tell a few cheesey jokes over some white cheese curds at the Lodge of Antioch.
-Price: $6.95 plus tax.
+Price: $9.99 (plus Tax).

 - Take a selfie at the end of Amstutz Expressway in Waukegan before Batman disappears into the Bat Cave.
 Or you could try to escape Punxsutawney, PA like weatherman Phill Connors attempted to do in "Groundhog Day."
 The end of this expressway is where the 2005 film 'Batman Begins' was shot.
 Admission: Free.

-- Journey to Ingleside’s Miller’s Dogs ‘N Suds to taste their world famous root beer float.
-Price: $2.85-$5.59 plus tax.
+- Journey to Ingleside’s Miller’s Dog ‘N Suds to taste their world famous root beer float, and one of Lake County's eldest eateries.
+Price: $2.85-$5.59 (plus Tax).

-- From Wednesday-Saturday, visit the National Museum of the American Sailor and learn the storied history of our proud service men and women at sea.
+- From Monday-Saturday, visit the National Museum of the American Sailor and learn the storied history of our proud service men and women at sea.
 Anchors Aweigh!
 Admission: Free.

 - Listen to the exceptional sounds from local musicians during the summer at various Lake County bandshells: Brook Bandshell (Antioch), Viking Park Bandshell (Gurnee), Shiloh Park Bandshell (Zion), Stiner Pavilion (Waukegan), Arbor Theater (Vernon Hills), Grayslake Bandshell, James C. Mitchell Pavilion and Jewett Park (Deerfield) and various locations in Historic Downtown Long Grove.
 Admission: Free.